-This two-part lesson for grades 5-8 is aimed at increasing students' understanding of homophobia.
-The first part focuses on personal experiences of our differences; the second part focuses on what students can do to make their classroom and school safe for everyone.
+Below is a two-part lesson for students in grades 5-8 (ages 11-15) that is aimed at increasing students' understanding of homophobia.
+The first part focuses on personal viewpoints on and experiences of our differences; the second part focuses on what students can do to make their classroom and school safe for everyone.

 - Confidentiality: Whatever is discussed here stays here.